 Whether it's a basket of puppies in a viral video or one's own dog anticipating a treat, most of us have seen a dog tilt its head in an adorably inquisitive way.
-Have you ever wondered why?
+Makes you wonder why they do it.

-Of course, not all dogs have long snouts, so there may be other reasons for head tilting.
-The second explanation for a dog's head tilt may have something to do with the way they fine-tune to the sounds they hear.
-A dog's sense of hearing is twice as sensitive as that of a person's, as the video explains, though acuity can vary depending on breed and age.
+Of course, not all dogs have long snouts.
+Another explanation may have something to do with the way dogs fine-tune to the sounds they hear.
+A dog's sense of hearing is twice as sensitive as that of a person's, though acuity can vary depending on breed and age.

 When dogs detect noises at higher pitches, from farther away, they may tilt their heads to better handle the influx of sound waves.
-Specifically, dogs are use the tip of their ears — the fuzzy, scratchable outer ears known as pinnae — like satellite dishes, moving them around to better hear the sounds you're making.
+Specifically, dogs use the tip of their ears — the fuzzy, scratchable outer ears known as pinnae — like satellite dishes, moving them around to better hear the sounds humans are making.

 Additionally, dogs have specialized muscles that help them process sounds in their middle ear.
 These muscles happen to be governed by a part of the brain stem known as nucleus ambiguus, which also governs facial expressions, gaze, vocalizations and head movements.
 That endearing head tilt?
 It could be nothing more than a reflex as a dog focuses on a sound.

-And finally, if tilting their heads is so adorable that it results in extra attention, well, that's definitely a bonus.
+And finally, if tilting their heads is so cute that it results in extra attention, well, that's definitely a bonus.
 Enough so that some animal behaviorists claim it's learned communication.
-Steven R. Lindsay, author of "Handbook of Applied Dog Behavior and Training," believes the when a dog tilts its head in response to a human it's the dog's way of "talking."
+Dog behavior consultant Steven R. Lindsay calls this the "social head tilt" — when a dog tilts its head in response to a human it's the dog's way of "talking."
 And when we respond with praise or other positive feedback — or snacks! — the head-tilting is more likely to happen again.